Former Uvalde school police chief Pete Arredondo arrested 2 years after Robb Elementary School shooting

 UVALDE — Pete Arredondo, the former police chief of the Uvalde Consolidated Independent School District, was arrested Thursday, more than two years after the 2022 Robb Elementary School shooting.

-Arredondo was booked into the Uvalde County Jail on 10 counts of child endangerment, Uvalde County Sheriff Ruben Nolasco told CBS News in a text message.
-He was released from custody after posting a $10,000 bond, Nolasco said.
+Arredondo was booked into the Uvalde County Jail on 10 counts of child endangerment, Uvalde County Sheriff Ruben Nolasco told CBS News.
+He was released from custody after posting ten $10,000 bonds, one for each of the counts, Nolasco said.

 The San Antonio Express-News reported that a grand jury indicted Arredondo and a second officer who responded to the Uvalde shooting.